nicole-dwenger/cdsviusal-quickdraw/README.md

 | yoga | 0.20 | 0.54 | 0.52 | 0.42 |

 For none of these words it was possible to reliably classify the country of a drawing.
 Plots of the model history indicated, that many of the models did not improve over epochs.
 In some cases only the training accuracy started to improve, suggesting that the model was starting to overfit on the training data.
 Implications and critical reflections are addressed in the discussion below.
-### 3. Can any other clusters be identified from drawings belonging to the same word?
+### 3. Can any other clusters be identified within drawings of the same word?
 Images were clustered into 5 clusters using features extracted from VGG16.
 Plots for all of the 10 words can be found in the `out/3_clustering/` directory.
 For some words, it is possible to see some differences between clusters (e.g. rain, snowflake, yoga).
 For other words (e.g. house, ice cream, beard) from simply looking at the examples, it does not seem like clusters can be clearly distinguished.
 Examples are provided below.

 In the future, it should be considered, to explore a range of possible values for k.
 Further, instead of sampling images for each cluster, those which are closest to the centroid of each cluster could be plotted.
 Nevertheless, what these plots also indicate is also that the drawings are noisy and not always centred in the image, which might have contributed to the fact that they could not be classified by their country.
 Further implications are discussed below.